-Skillman Library has a multi-disciplinary collection of feature films and documentaries available on DVD and VHS formats.
-You can find information about the collection using the Library catalog.
-(For more information, see Finding DVDs and Videocassettes).
+The Lafayette Libraries have a multi-disciplinary collection of feature films and documentaries available via streaming services such as Academic Video Online, Kanopy, and Swank Digital Campus.
+We also have a sizeable collection of DVDs (and even some VHS).
+You can find information about all available films using the Library catalog.
+(For more information, see Finding DVDs, Videocassettes, and Streaming Films).

-Faculty can reserve materials for classroom use by contacting Tami Kurzeja in the Acquisitions Department, weekdays from 9:00 a.m. to 5:00 p.m. (ext.
-5149) for assistance.
+Faculty can reserve DVDs for classroom use by contacting the Circulation Department at email@example.com for assistance.
 We recommend reserving films well in advance so as to ensure their availability by the date needed.

 DVDs may be viewed on any PC or Mac in the Library.
 If the computer does not have a drive, external DVD drives for the Macs & PCs and headphones for use while watching DVDs may be borrowed at the Circulation Desk.
-There are TV/VCR units on the ground floor of Skillman.
+There are TV/VCR units on the ground floor of Skillman outside of Room 006.
 Please note: DVDs and videos must be checked out even when you are viewing them in the Library.

 The Library owns a number of DVDs from region codes other than region 1 (United States, Canada, Bermuda, U.S. territories).
 They will not play on most on DVD players made for the U.S. market that are found in the Library, the Lafayette classrooms or your home.
 You can view non-US DVDs on any Lafayette PC or Mac, however, by inserting the disc in the DVD drive and choosing “VLC Media Player” from the list of media players offered on these computers.
 Once VLC is open, click on the familiar play icon (an arrow), then select “Disc”.
 The “DVD (menus)” option is the default.
 You do not need to enter any additional information about the DVD; simply click on “OK”.
 VLC will read the DVD and bring you to the DVD menu.
 If you would like to add VLC Media Player to your own computer, it is freely available on the internet for download.

 Faculty, students and staff are responsible for complying with copyright laws for films.
 The DVDs and videocassettes purchased for the Library collection are intended for the classroom or private home use of the Lafayette community.
-Public performance licenses are generally required for the use of videos or DVDs as part of an entertainment or cultural program.
+Public performance licenses are generally required for the use of films as part of an entertainment or cultural program.
 For more information, see our guide on obtaining public performance licenses.

-Under the fair use provisions, copyrighted videotapes or DVDs are available for classroom use without obtaining permission from the copyright owner provided the requirements for teaching purposes are met (see 17 U.S.C.
+Under the fair use provisions, copyrighted DVDs or videocassettes are available for classroom use without obtaining permission from the copyright owner provided the requirements for teaching purposes are met (see 17 U.S.C.
 Sec.
 110, Limitations on exclusive rights: Exemption of certain performances and displays).
 For a brief and useful summary of these conditions, consult the American Library Association’s Library Fact Sheet 7: Video and Copyright.